MARINE-AI/MARINE/README.md

 ## About

-Marine is a distributed system designed to help content owners detect pirated video content across the web.
+MARINE is a distributed system designed to help content owners detect pirated video content across the web.
 It consists of several specialized microservices that work together to:

 - Analyze videos using advanced fingerprinting techniques.
 - Crawl websites to download and segment video content.